jonathanlewell/modernthaifood/site/content/thai-recipes/lovely-and-light-mango-ice-cream.md

 - 750 g (1 lb 10 oz) one large ripe mango or: two medium-sized mangoes
 - zest and juice of 1 lime

-{{< figure src="/img/recipe-mango-ice-cream-mangoes-close-up.jpg" caption="Choose a good mango that has a skin with no bruises or black dots.
+{{< figure src="/img/recipes-mango-ice-cream-mangoes-close-up.jpg" caption="Choose a good mango that has a skin with no bruises or black dots.
 It should just be starting to turn yellow and have a lovely fragrance.
 It will continue to ripen in a warm temperature." >}}

-## Let's get started!
+## The 5 simple steps to making mango ice cream

 1. Put the sugar and water in a saucepan and bring to boil.
 Reduce the heat and simmer until the liquid reduces by half and let it cool.
 If you decide to use cream instead of water just gently warm with the sugar until the sugar has dissolved.